mnbatra/amancs5200/README.md

 ### Course Instructor(s) : [Dr. Martin Schedlbauer](https://www.khoury.northeastern.edu/people/martin-schedlbauer/ "Dr. Martin Schedlbauer")
 #### <img src="https://amanbatra.in/static/img3/dbms.png" width="350">
 #### This repo is meant to serve as a datastore for my Projects and Practicums
-#### Everything I have uploaded can be read and reproduced in any way, but I take no guarantees, nor I am responsible for what you do with it.
+#### Everything I have uploaded can be read and reproduced in any way, but I take no guarantees,
+#### nor am I to be held responsible, for what you choose to do with it.
 #### Plagiarism is not tolerated in educational institutions, make sure you're careful about it

 #### For any help/questions regarding any content, you can email me contact@amanbatra.in